 - Fact sheet: Health Effects of the Chernobyl Accident

-- The 1986 accident at the Chernobyl nuclear plant in Ukraine was the largest uncontrolled radioactive release in history.
+(August 2018) The 1986 accident at the Chernobyl nuclear plant in Ukraine was the largest uncontrolled radioactive release in history.
 The health consequences of radiation exposure from the accident have often been misunderstood.
-To clarify, the CNSC has published a fact sheet based on the 2011 United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) report entitled Health effects due to radiation from the Chernobyl accident which summarizes findings based on more than 20 years of follow-up.
+To clarify this, the CNSC has published a fact sheet based on the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) 2008 Report entitled Health effects due to radiation from the Chernobyl accident and the UNSCEAR 2018 White Paper titled Evaluation of data on thyroid cancer in regions affected by the Chernobyl accident.
+The findings in these reports are based on approximately 30 years of follow-up.

 These studies explore and describe the benefits of distributing KI pills in advance to citizens living within a 300-mile (483 kilometres) radius of a nuclear power plant, and the need for timely and correct consumption of these pills in the case of a nuclear accident.
 The studies indicate such preventative measures can greatly reduce the accumulation of radioiodines in the thyroid gland, as well as the resulting radiation dose.
 This is an essential measure, since thyroid cancer –, most specifically in children and infants – is one of the most frequently observed consequences of a nuclear accident.
 The studies also highlight the need for appropriate administrative policies and increased research on the topic of children and infant consumption of KI pills, to better understand both the effectiveness and the safety of these measures.